deadlyvipers/dojo_rules/introduction.md

 Hi!!!
-I haven't taken the other paths; the Git path is really nice!
+The Electives path is cool.